OSGeo/ogc-cite-runner/docs/index.md

+---
+hide:
+  - navigation
+---

 # CITE Runner

 A test runner for [OGC CITE].

-This project contains both a github action and a standalone CLI application for testing your OGC server implementation with the official OGC CITE test suites.

 Key features:

 - **Runs as a github action**: Can be integrated into existing CI workflows
 - **Runs as a standalone CLI application**: Can be run as a standalone tool
 - **Multiple output formats**: Can output test suite results as markdown, JSON or XML

+This project aims to simplify the running of OGC CITE tests suites so that server implementations of OGC standards may ensure their compliance with them more frequently.

 [OGC CITE]: https://github.com/opengeospatial/cite/wiki